This post may contain affiliate links. Please see our disclosure policy.

 My goodness…. it is pure perfection.

 Bacon is cooked to crisp, followed by pan seared chicken, then the addition of mushrooms and leeks.
+I like adding in mushrooms to recipes like this—they soak up all the flavors and add a wonderful earthy richness.
 Just like the original recipe, the creamy portion comes from full fat coconut milk (no coconut taste), and dijon mustard.
 I then served on top a bed of cauliflower rice “risotto”.

 I’m so glad this ridiculously tasty dinner can be enjoyed by my Whole30 peeps.
 With dinners as tasty as this, who wouldn’t love Whole30?